plenigo/plenigo.github.io/pages/custom_integration/app_management.md

   "productId": "RgKUHT78563989856641"
 }
 ```
-Once you have the application access data, you can give this information to the third party and they can reuse this as many times as they would like.
-There is a limit of how many customer application ids you can request, but you can configure that in the company management interface of plenigo.
+Once you have the application access data, you can give this information to a third party and they can reuse this as many times as they would like.
+There is a limit of how many customer application IDs you can request, but you can configure that in the company management interface of plenigo.

 ### PHP

-For PHP integration you can use `plenigo\services\AppManagement#requestAppToken` in order to allow a third party access to customer information for a specific product.
+For PHP integration you can use `plenigo\services\AppManagement#requestAppToken`  method in order to allow a third party access to to customer information and to information about specific products.

 1: Configure an application ID

-As a company, you have to add this using the plenigo management interface, through the account menu, inside the extended settings tab(Settings->Apps).
+You have to add this using the plenigo management interface, through the account menu, inside the extended settings tab(Settings->Apps).

 ![Configure an application ID ](/assets/images/ci/app_id.png)